St. Andrew's College, Grahamstown

 St. Andrew's College is an Anglican high school for boys located in Makhanda (Grahamstown), Eastern Cape province of South Africa.
 It was founded in 1855 by the Right Reverend John Armstrong, the first Bishop of Grahamstown.
-It is a semi-boarding school, with a number of day boys.
+It is a majority boarding school, with a number of day boys.
 St. Andrew's College caters to 480 pupils from around the globe.
 The school is also a member of the G30 Schools group and closely associated with its brother school, St. Andrew's Preparatory School, and its sister school the Diocesan School for Girls.